edbullen/DockerSpark245/README.md

 # Spark and Kafka in Docker Cluster #

-Run a Kafka and Spark cluster on a Mac or Windows workstation or Laptop.
+Run a Kafka and Spark on a Mac or Windows workstation or laptop.

 The Spark cluster build is based on the following article:  https://towardsdatascience.com/apache-spark-cluster-on-docker-ft-a-juyterlab-interface-418383c95445 written by [@dekoperez](https://twitter.com/dekoperez) and then extended to include Spark Streaming with PySpark compatibility and PySpark UDF execution on the worker nodes.
 The build has also been updated to include a working Spark history service.
 The Python packages `numpy`, `pandas` and `matplotlib` have been added to the JupyterLab docker file - this increases the size of the image.